-A while back, I read Move: What 1,000 Churches Reveal about Spiritual Growth by Greg Hawkins and Cally Parkinson.
-The book is based on their research of over 1,000 churches.
-It takes a hard look at spiritual formation in our churches with a focus on best-practice ministries.
+Over a decade ago, I first read Move: What 1,000 Churches Reveal about Spiritual Growth by Greg Hawkins and Cally Parkinson.
+The book is based on their research of over 1,000 churches and takes a hard look at spiritual formation in our churches with a focus on best-practice ministries.

-I think that I originally wrote this article in 2012.
-What amazes me is that it’s nearly a decade later and so many of these findings still explain why churches are struggling to continue discipling in todays’ current ministry landscape.
+I originally wrote this article back in 2012.
+What amazes me is that it’s just over a decade later and so many of these findings still explain why churches are struggling to continue discipling in todays’ current ministry landscape.

 These statements only provide a snippet of the findings and best practices outlined in the book, so you still should go read the book.
 But this is a good place to start—